 WHAT TO PACK AND WHAT NOT TO PACK TO GET THROUGH AIRPORT SECURITY WITH CHILDREN:

-To keep the kids entertained you may be tempted to bring all their toys and snacks to keep them from getting hungry during the plane ride.
+You may be tempted to bring all their toys to keep them entertained.
+Or their snacks to keep them from getting hungry during the plane ride.

 Before you get to the airport, you’ll want to be sure to check any bags for items or toys that resemble prohibited items.